learn-co-curriculum/dsc-combining-dataframes-pandas/README.md

 **_NOTE:_** Running cells that make an `inplace` change more than once will often cause pandas to throw an error.
 If this happens, just restart the kernel.

-By setting the index columns on DataFrames, we make it easy for us to join DataFrames later on.
+By setting the index columns on DataFrames, you make it easy to join DataFrames later on.
 Note that this is not always feasible, but it's a useful step when possible.

 ### Types of Joins

 Joins are always executed between a **_Left Table_** and a **_Right Table_**.
-There are four different types of Joins we can execute.
+There are four different types of Joins you can execute.
 Consider the following Venn Diagrams:

 <img src='joins.png'>